 DHA (docosahexaenoic acid) is an essential omega 3 fatty acid that improves heart health, reduces inflammation, supports cognitive function and vision development, and relieves stress.

 Despite the importance of omega 3 fatty acids, the body can only produce small amounts of EPA (eicosapentaenoic acid) or ALA (alpha-linolenic acid).
 Therefore, many people today have a lack of DHA.

-With very low prevalence of DHA side effects, millions of people now supplement their diet with DHA capsules to increase their levels of DHA and experience the wide ranging benefits of DHA.
+With a very low prevalence of DHA side effects, millions of people now supplement their diet with DHA capsules to increase their levels of DHA and experience the wide ranging benefits of DHA.